PedalController/InterfacePedalController/Readme.md

 View ```websocker/UpdatesObserverSocket``` for details

+## Applications

+This code disposes the Application features in a WebService.
+These projects uses it for control.

+* [Apk](https://github.com/Apk): App controller for smart devices and navigators.

 ## Project configuration

-This project depends PedalPi/Application project.
+This project requires [PedalPi/Application](http://github.com/PedalPi/Application) project.
+See the [Application documentation](http://pedalpi-application.readthedocs.io/en/latest/#extending) for mode details.
-View PedalPi/PedalPi-Raspberry for effective use

 ### To change Rest documentation